Travel Guide to the Solomons

 Solomon Islands Travel Guide

 The Solomon Islands is located east of Papua New Guinea and just south of the equator, consisting of nearly one thousand islands.
 It covers a land mass of 28,400 square kilometres.
-The capital, Honiara, is located on the island of Guadalcanal close to the international airport and where most travellers' journeys begin.
+The capital, Honiara, is located on the northern side of the island of Guadalcanal close to the international airport and where most travellers' journeys begin.

 Travelling Around The Islands

-Honiara is the stepping stone and where most travellers spend a day or two getting to know the islands and exploring its fascinating connection with WWII and some of its fiercest battles still living in the memories of countries from both sides of the war.
+Honiara is the stepping stone and where most travellers spend a night or two getting to know Gudalcanal Island and exploring its fascinating connection with WWII and some of its fiercest battles still living in the memories of countries from both sides of the war.
 It was here in 1942 that the bloodiest and longest campaign of WWII resulted in the loss of close to 38,000 lives, and marked the turning point of the war in the Pacific.
-There are numerous battle sites and war relics in Honiara and throughout the islands, including a whole heap of boat and plane wrecks that appeal to scuba divers.
+There are numerous battle sites and war relics in Honiara and throughout the island, including a whole heap of boat and plane wrecks that appeal to scuba divers.

 Solomon Islands Travel Information